onflow/flow-go/consensus/hotstuff/README.md

 * `MessageHub` is responsible for relaying HotStuff messages, incoming messages are relayed to respective modules depending on message type.
 Outgoing messages are relayed to committee using p2p communication.
-* `compliance.Core` is responsible for processing incoming blocks, caching if needed, validating, extending state and publishing to
-HotStuff for further processing.
+* `compliance.Engine` is responsible for processing incoming blocks, caching if needed, validating, extending state and publishing to HotStuff for further processing.
+Note: The embedded `compliance.Core` component is responsible for business logic and maintaining state, `compliance.Engine` schedules work and manages worker threads for the `Core`.
-* `compliance.Engine` performs work scheduling logic for `compliance.Core`, doesn't perform any business logic.
 * `EventLoop` buffers all incoming events, so `EventHandler` can process one event at a time in a single thread.
 * `EventHandler` orchestrates all HotStuff components and implements [HotStuff's state machine](/docs/StateMachine.png).
 The event handler is designed to be executed single-threaded.